wh1skeyy/HMLAPred/README.md

 def home():
     return render_template('index.html')
 ```
-When you go to the site (e.g., http://localhost:5000/), it shows the index.html file from your Downloads folder.
+When you go to the site (e.g., http://localhost:5000/), it shows the 'index.html' file.

 * Define loan outcome categories
 ```